AdobeDocs/cis-photoshop-api-docs/src/pages/index.md

 ## Authentication

 The Photoshop API uses client id’s (also known as api keys) and authentication tokens to authenticate requests.
+There are two different kinds of authorization tokens available:
+- JSON Web Token/JWT .
+Available for Free trial user and Internal Adobe user access.
+- OAuth 2.0 token.
+Available only for Internal Adobe user access.
-There are two different kinds of authorization tokens available: Internal Adobe user access (OAuth 2.0 access token) Free trial user (Service token using JSON Web Token/JWT) In order to use the Photoshop API's you’ll need to get an API key (also known as a CLIENT ID) and a Client Secret.
+In order to use the Photoshop API's you’ll need to get an API key (also known as a CLIENT ID) and a Client Secret.
 Once you have those you can use them to programmatically get an access token to authenticate your requests.
-We’ll walk you through the steps below.
+We’ll walk you through the steps in [Authentication](../authentication/).

 ## Retries